danielballan/pims2-prototype/README.md

    detection schemes that consider file signatures are availabe in third party libraries and should be considered.

-## More Embellishments to Consider

-* To obtain a `numpy.ndarray` instead of a `dask.array.Array`, users can do `pims.open(file).read().compute()`.
-Should readers support an optional argument to `read` that returns a `numpy.ndarray` directly, as in `pims.open(file).read(delayed=False)`?
-Implications:
-  * This reduces the type stability of the API from strict type stability to duck type stability.
-  * Some readers could forgo the dask dependency and raise `NotImplementedError` if `delayed=True`.
-  * Readers could make their own choice about the best default value for `delayed`, depending on data shape and how well the underlying I/O library actually supports laziness.
+## Variety of Return Types

-* It is often convenient to label axes of the data (color band, x vs y, etc.)
-  Should PIMS 2 standardize on `xarray.DataArray`-wrapping-`dask.array.Array`
-  instead of standardizing on `dask.array.Array`?
-Or should either be allowed, since they duck-type alike in many ways?
+It is often useful to label axes of the data (color band, x vs y, etc.) and it may be useful to add *coordinates* like frame number and time code.
+Should PIMS 2 standardize on `xarray.DataArray`-wrapping-`dask.array.Array` instead of standardizing on `dask.array.Array`?
+Or should we explicitly support the possibility of multiple variations on a given reader (via thin subclasses) that implement different return types, potentially including `xarray.DataArray`, `dask.array.Array`, and plain `numpy.ndarray`?

 ## Connection to Intake DataSources